-The demand for delivery services has risen rapidly, and industry experts expect this trend to continue expanding in the years to come.
-In response to this rapid growth in demand, several last-mile carrier startups have entered the market.
-These new entrants are offering a variety of innovative features and services that are shaking up the delivery market.
+The demand for last mile and on-demand delivery has risen rapidly as a result of the Covid-19 pandemic.
+Industry experts expect this trend to continue expanding in the years to come.
+In response to this rapid growth in demand, several last mile carrier startups have entered the competition.
+These last mile startups are offering a variety of innovative features and services at the lowest prices that are shaking up the delivery market.

-In this article, we’ll take a look at the key features to consider when choosing a last-mile carrier.
+In this article, we’ll take a look at the key features to consider when choosing the last mile carrier.
 We’ll look at evolving customer expectations.
-We’ll also compare five of the top last-mile delivery startups and identify the pros and cons of each.
+We’ll also compare five of the top last mile delivery startups and identify the pros and cons of each.
 Finally, we’ll offer tips on how to choose the right service based on your organization’s specific needs.

 Table of Contents

 - What is Last Mile Carrier Tracking?

 - How are Carriers Solving Last Mile Delivery Problems?